Tyler Grange and the Ride For Freedom

 “It’s really challenging.
 The only way it’ll ever come together is when all agencies work more collaboratively.
 Governments, policymakers, the United Nations, the police, border controls and more.
 But it also needs people, humanity to understand more about what modern slavery is, and actually call it out and get behind the advocacy.” – Gordon Miller

-One of the most impactful actions an organisation can take is to partner with Ride for Freedom, demonstrating their commitment to ending modern slavery and establishing leadership in their field.
-By sponsoring and donating to support Ride for Freedom’s programmes, organisations can actively contribute to the four pillars of their mission.
+One of the most impactful actions an organisation can take is to partner with Ride For Freedom, demonstrating their commitment to ending modern slavery and establishing leadership in their field.
+By sponsoring and donating to support Ride For Freedom’s programmes, organisations can actively contribute to the four pillars of their mission.

 There are lots of things we can do as individuals too, as Gordon pointed out,